Back to Resources

 Selenium Grid

-Selenium Grid enables developers to run tests in parallel across multiple machines and to manage different browser versions and configurations in one place, instead of in each test.
-This helps to reduce the time spent running tests and maintaining testing grids.
+Selenium Grid enables developers, testers, and DevOps to run tests in parallel across multiple machines and to manage different browser versions and configurations.
+This helps to reduce the time spent running tests.

-Selenium 4 introduced the rewritten Selenium Grid, or Selenium Grid 4, which takes advantage of modern infrastructure features such as Docker and distributed tracing to bring observability into the Grid.
+Selenium 4 introduced a brand new Grid, or Selenium Grid 4, which takes advantage of modern infrastructure features such as Docker and distributed tracing to bring observability into the Grid.

 Benefits of Selenium Testing

-By automating web app tests with Selenium developers can test web apps across different operating systems and browser configurations to ensure every user has the same experience, regardless of what OS or browser version they’re using.
-Automated testing allows developers to write test code that runs through all possible actions in a web app more quickly and effectively than manual testing alone.
+By automating web app tests with Selenium, developers, and testers can test web apps across different operating systems and browser configurations to ensure every user has the same experience, regardless of what OS or browser version they’re using.
+Automated testing allows developers and testers to write test code that runs through all possible actions in a web app more quickly and effectively than manual testing alone.

 Some benefits of automating web tests with Selenium include: